firstdarkdev/modfusioner/readme.md

     // For "custom", the "projectName" is a required value. custom {
         projectName = "sponge" // This is the name of the project.
-This is a required field. inputTaskName = "jar" // The name of the build task for the forge project
+This is a required field. inputTaskName = "jar" // The name of the build task for the project
         // OR
         // inputFile = "sponge/build/libs/MyMod-Sponge-1.0.jar" // Use a custom jar input